Mary Cipriani-Price, LMFT MFC32742, Owner/Director

 I approach our time together as an honor and privilege, and want our time to be safe and transformational.

-I am a Marriage and Family Therapist Registered Intern as well as a Professional Clinical Counselor Intern.
 I have advanced training in Emotionally Focused Therapy, Narrative Therapy, and have completed Level 1 Training in Gottman Method Couples Therapy, however I have training in Cognitive Behavioral, Family Systems, and Solution Focused Therapy and utilize the most effective approach for the challenges you share.
 I specialize in utilizing Emotional Focused Therapy with couples to restore broken relationships and working with children and adolescents and their families to open communication and resolve conflict.

 I have two Masters degrees from Azusa Pacific University in Clinical Psychology and Organizational Leadership and continue to seek out professional trainings to bring my clients the best possible care.